StarPilot-Docs/docs/docs/cars/bolt.md

 You will occasionally need to brake manually.
 * ACC Bolts are limited to 10kW of regen
 (but unlike non-ACC, openpilot can control your friction brakes).
+* ACC Bolts do not have stop and go support (press accelerator pedal or press CC resume).
+    * Non-ACC bolts with Comma Pedal do have stop-and-go support.
 * *22-23 Bolts only*: Sport mode will decrease available steering torque.

 ## Vehicle Requirements